lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 ```python
 read_voltage(pin, raw=False, electric=False)
 ```
-Read a and convert voltage value from a ADC pin.
+Reads and converts voltage value from a ADC pin.
 Voltage in V is passed to the callback.
 * `pin` is the ADC pin to read from.
 Possible choices are `AIN1` to `AIN6`

 * `raw` if set to `True` ADC's bits are returned as result.